The Carpentries Bylaws¶

 Number, Tenure, Requirements, and Qualifications¶

-The Executive Council will be composed of nine (9) Members, each serving a two-year term, without limit on the number of terms.
-Member terms will begin on February 1st, except when filling between-election vacancies (see below).
-Five (5) Members of the Executive Council will be elected by the Executive Council (hereafter referred to as “Council-elected Members”).
-The other four (4) Members will be elected by the Membership of the organization (“Community-elected Members”).
-No employer may have more than two elected or appointed representatives on the Executive Council, and Carpentries staff are not eligible to serve as Executive Council Members.
+The Executive Council will be composed of nine Members, each serving a two-year term.
+Member terms will begin on February 1st following the election, except when filling between-election vacancies (see below).
+Five Members of the Executive Council will be elected by the Executive Council (hereafter referred to as “Council-elected Members”).
+The other four Members will be elected by the Membership of the organisation (“Community-elected Members”).
+Executive Council members will not serve for more than three consecutive 2 year terms, followed by at least a one year hiatus before serving any new term(s).
+No employer may have more than two elected or appointed representatives on the Executive Council, and Carpentries Core Team are not eligible to serve as Executive Council Members.
 The Executive Council has the final say in determining whether people are working for the same employer.
 If more than two people who are working for the same employer are elected, they must step down one by one to be replaced by other nominees in order of the number of votes received.

 Regular Meetings and Quorum¶

-The Executive Council must meet at least ten (10) times per year, either in person or online.
+The Executive Council must meet at least ten times per year, either in person or online.
 Quorum for meetings of the Executive Council is five Members, including at least one Council-elected and one Community-elected Member.
+The Executive Council may use an asynchronous public online voting mechanism for motions to be approved inbetween regular meetings.

-Members of the Executive Council shall not receive compensation from the Organization for their service, with the exception of administrative support, travel, and accommodation costs related to their duties on the Executive Council.
+Members of the Executive Council shall not receive compensation from the Organisation for their service, with the exception of administrative support, travel, and accommodation costs related to their duties on the Executive Council.

 Members of the Executive Council will sometimes discuss or be made aware of information or activities that may be sensitive to share publicly (e.g. salary information).
 Executive Council Members are expected to treat such information confidentially and to disclose such information to those outside the Executive Council only when the Executive Council has agreed that such dissemination is appropriate.

-If a Member of the Executive Council consistently fails to meet the obligations outlined above, they may be removed by a vote of three-quarters (3/4) of the other Members of the Executive Council.
-A vote to remove a Member must be announced in writing to the entire Executive Council at least ten (10) days in advance of the vote.
+If a Member of the Executive Council consistently fails to meet the obligations outlined above, they may be removed by a vote of three-quarters of the other Members of the Executive Council.
+A vote to remove a Member must be announced in writing (in the meeting agenda) to the entire Executive Council at least ten days in advance to vote on the removal.
 A vacated Executive Council seat will be filled following the Between-election vacancies procedure outlined in the Nominations and Elections section.

 6. Nominations and Elections¶